 - Beautifies parks

 The map below identifies the park area.
-Trees will be planted along the perimeter of the park.
-Existing open spaces will remain open.
+Trees were planted along the perimeter of the park.
+Existing open spaces remain open.

 This enhancement project has been made possible through the funding of BC Hydro Tree Canada Community ReGreening Grant.